 Understanding and dealing with a lack of motivation, often called amotivation, is also an important aspect of motivating students to read.
 Amotivation is often caused by the absence of those three basic human needs, resulting in feeling a lack of competence, a lack of interest or relevance, and resistance to influence.
 Once you identify the root cause behind a student’s lack of motivation to read, you can employ targeted strategies to help them recapture their motivation.

 Build Confidence With Attainable Goals

-If a student experiences repeated failures or negative experiences, they may develop learned helplessness and stop trying to succeed.
-Many reluctant readers experience this type of amotivation in quiz-based reading tools like Accelerated Reader, after failing comprehension tests over and over again.
+When a student experiences repeated failures or negative experiences, they may develop learned helplessness and stop trying to succeed.
+Many reluctant readers experience this type of amotivation in quiz-based reading tools like Accelerated Reader, after failing reading comprehension skills tests over and over again.
 And who can blame them?
 It’s incredibly demotivating to feel like you’re continually missing the mark.
 To reverse this, provide achievable goals and tasks that gradually increase in difficulty, allowing students to experience success and build their confidence.
 Positive and constructive feedback can also help to reinforce their sense of competence and have a positive effect on reading habits for children of all grade levels, including elementary school, middle school, and high school.

 In reading challenges, for instance, badges set at small, attainable amounts of reading, like 10 or 20 minutes, help students find success and feed their confidence.
 Promoting reading time instead of pages read or book points earned is another crucial step to reshaping students’ self-view and creating confident readers.
-And providing small rewards and recognition as they build up to larger reading goals will keep them on track when it comes to reading achievement and academic performance.
+Providing small rewards and recognition as they build up to larger reading goals will keep them on track when it comes to reading achievement and academic performance.